 |A||Excellent.
 The highest possible grade — the company is in outstanding financial health regardless of the economic climate.|

 |B||Good.
-The insurer is in satisfactory financial health and will likely remain so in the long term.|
+Satisfactory financial health and likely to remain so in the long term.|

 |C||Fair.
-The insurer is in satisfactory financial health, but may not be able to withstand an unfavorable economic climate.|
+Satisfactory financial health, but may not be able to withstand an unfavorable economic climate.|

 |D||Weak.
 The insurer's financial health may hinder its ability to fulfill policy obligations.|

 |E||Very weak.
-The insurer is unreliable even in a positive economic climate.|
+Unreliable, even in a positive economic climate.|

 |F||Failed.
 The insurer is either dissolved, liquidated, undergoing rehabilitation, or under the supervision of a regulatory authority.|

 |U||Unrated.
-The insurer has not received a grade because its profits were too low or data wasn't readily available.|
+No grade because the insurer's profits were too low or data wasn't readily available.|

 Policygenius uses third-party rating agencies to evaluate and determine the best life insurance companies out there.